How much sleep does my baby need?

 - not talk much and keep your voice quiet

-- put your baby down as soon as they've been fed and changed
+- put your baby down as soon as they've been fed and changed, without playing

 Look out for tired signs

-You may feel ready to introduce a bedtime routine when your baby is around 3 months old.
-Getting them into a simple, soothing bedtime routine can be helpful for everyone and can help prevent sleeping problems later on.
-It's also great one-to-one time with your baby.
-Here are some things to try:
+You may feel ready to introduce a bedtime routine when your baby is 4 to 6 months old.
+Using a simple, soothing bedtime routine can help your baby feel secure and understand when it's time to go to sleep.